Georgia - From East to West

 Destination: Your home

-• The trip cost is £4,560 per person.
+• The trip cost is £3,910 per person.
 Please see below re. what’s included.
-There are no single supplement charges or hidden costs.
+We offer the first 5 single bookings without single supplement charges or hidden costs.
+After this first five single-traveller bookings (offered on a first-come, first-served basis, subsequent single bookings will incur a supplement of £500.

 We do not book international flights but can connect you with a trusted flight booking agent who can help with this.